IT Consultants sitting around a conference room table looking at a laptop screen

 • Valuable data with less resistance

-Attackers don’t need to breach a Fortune 500 company when a 10-person firm offers easier access and faster payouts.
+Attackers don’t need to breach a Fortune 500 company when a 10-person firm gives them easier access and faster payouts.

-1. Because IT Is Seen as a Cost, Not a Risk Control
+1. Because Companies Treat IT as a Cost, Not a Risk Control

 • Delaying hardware replacement